pqov/pqov-paper/m4/README.md

 ```

-Performing the 10000 benchmarks for the paper has been done with the following commands:
+Experiments for the paper have been done with the following commands:
 ```
 #!/bin/bash